I’m fundraising right now for a cause I very much believe in – Sister Dona. If you don’t know of her, think Mother Teresa meets Malcom X.

-Sister Dona is literally on the street every day begging for alms to not only keep children safe, but to give them a chance in life .
+Sister Dona is literally on the street every day begging for alms to keep children safe and give them a chance in life .
 She’s an incredible example of all that’s good in the world.
-We can, right now, focus on 100 out of 30,000 abandoned children in Haiti.
-Please help us do that.

 Public education in Haiti isn’t free.
 There’s a registration fee which amounts to about $120.00 and a monthly fee of about $30.00, that’s about $25,250 Haitian gourde per year. $25,000 gourde is a good yearly salary, that’s what teachers make, and teachers make more then most.